JoeFatolu/yala-connect/README.md

-# Yala Connect.js
+# clear-money Connect.js

-Yala Connect is a quick and secure way to link bank accounts to Yala from within your app.
-Yala Connect is a drop-in framework that handles connecting a financial institution to your app (credential validation, multi-factor authentication, error handling, etc).
+clear-money Connect is a quick and secure way to link bank accounts to clear-money from within your app. clear-money Connect is a drop-in framework that handles connecting a financial institution to your app (credential validation, multi-factor authentication, error handling, etc).
 It works with all major javascript frameworks.

 ## Requirements